escopecz/docker-compose-mautic/README.md

 Digitalocean provides nice resource monitoring out of the box.
 Here is a screenshot how the resource usage looks after fresh installation.

-If something is acting up you can see what resources each container is using with command `docker compose stats`.
+If something is acting up you can see what resources each container is using with command:

+`docker compose stats`

 The output looks like this:
 ```
 CONTAINER ID   NAME                    CPU %     MEM USAGE / LIMIT     MEM %     NET I/O           BLOCK I/O        PIDS
 da1d14c8495b   basic-mautic_cron-1     0.01%     25.7MiB / 957.4MiB    2.68%     800kB / 516kB     679MB / 10.8MB   4